License

 Although specific job duties will vary depending on your work location, the responsibilities of an LVN in any healthcare setting generally include the following:

-• Vital Sign Monitoring: Monitoring and recording patients' vital signs, including temperature, heart rate, and blood pressure, and communicating any significant changes to the rest of the healthcare team
+• Vital sign monitoring: Monitoring and recording patients' vital signs, including temperature, heart rate, respirations, oxygen saturation, and blood pressure, and communicating any significant changes or abnormal findings to the supervising healthcare team promptly

-• Assistance with Procedures: Assisting physicians and registered nurses with procedures such as extracting blood samples, inserting catheters, and administering injections
+• Supporting therapeutic measures: Assisting physicians and registered nurses with procedures and performing prescribed treatments, such as administering injections

-• Documentation: Keeping accurate and detailed records of patients' medical histories and treatments
+• Documentation: Keeping accurate and detailed records of patients' medical histories, care provided, vital signs, intake/output, and responses to treatment in the patient's chart, often using electronic health record (EHR) systems

-• Patient Education: Educating patients and their families about various health conditions, medications, and homecare techniques
+• Patient education: Educating patients and their families about various health conditions, medications, dietary restrictions, and home care techniques to promote wellness and recovery

-• Compliance with safety and hygiene standards: Maintaining cleanliness and infection control protocols in patient care areas and ensuring compliance with all safety and hygiene standards
+• Compliance with safety and hygiene standards: Maintaining cleanliness and infection control protocols in patient care areas and ensuring compliance with all safety and hygiene standards, including adherence to HIPAA regulations to ensure patient privacy

 LVN Qualifications: